MiguelABenavides/SLA-WebApp/README.md

+Developed By: Miguel Benavides, Gera Quintana, Mohammad Almutairi

-The Vaquero Network: Web Application 🌐
+The Vaquero Network: Web Application
 Project Overview

 This repository contains the code for the web application component of The Vaquero Network, a social life application designed for UTRGV students.
 Built with Django, this web app provides a browser-based interface for managing student activities and accessing key information.
 It complements the desktop application by offering an alternative access point to some of the core features.